MJP1998/manga-translator/README.md

 We made use of Roboflow's tools to use Yolov4 on a custom dataset, we then tried yolov3 to reduce the amount of parameters but neither of these worked with tensorflow-js.
 I created a 300 images dataset for text detection.

-To translate a full chapter, we
+To translate a full chapter, we used the following pipeline :
-1. Downloaded the images from a website
+1. Downloaded the images from the website in input
 2. Detected the text zone with the Yolo model
 3. Detected the text inside with easy-ocr
 4. Translated it with Google translate